American literature: Colonial literature

 The Thirteen Colonies have often been regarded as the center of early American literature.
-However, the first European settlements in North America had been founded elsewhere many years earlier, and the dominance of the English language in American culture was not yet apparent.
+However, the first European settlements in North America had been founded elsewhere, many years earlier.
 The first item printed in Pennsylvania was in German and was the largest book printed in any of the colonies before the American Revolution.
-Spanish and French had two of the strongest colonial literary traditions in the areas that now comprise the United States, and discussions of early American literature commonly include texts by Samuel de Champlain alongside English-language texts by Thomas Harriot and Captain John Smith.
+Spanish and French had two of the strongest colonial literary traditions in the areas that now comprise the United States.
 Moreover, a wealth of oral literary traditions existed on the continent among the numerous different Native American tribes.
-Political events, however, would eventually make English the lingua franca as well as the literary language of choice for the colonies at large.
-Such events included the English capture of the Dutch colony of New Amsterdam in 1664, with the English renaming it New York and changing the administrative language from Dutch to English.
+However, with the onset of English settlement of North America, the English language established a foothold in North America that would spread with the growth of England's political influence in the continent and the continued arrival of settlers from the British Isles.
+This included the English capture of the Dutch colony of New Amsterdam in 1664, with the English renaming it New York and changing the administrative language from Dutch to English.

 From 1696 to 1700, only about 250 separate items were issued from the major printing presses in the American colonies.
-This is a small number compared to the output of the printers in London at the time.
-London printers published materials written by New England authors, so the body of American literature was larger than what was published in North America.
+This is a small number, compared to the output of the printers in London at the time.
+London printers published materials written by New England authors, so, the body of American literature was larger than what was published in North America.
 However, printing was established in the American colonies before it was allowed in most of England.
 In England, restrictive laws had long confined printing to four locations, where the government could monitor what was published: London, York, Oxford, and Cambridge.
 Because of this, the colonies ventured into the modern world earlier than their provincial English counterparts.

-Back then, some of the American literature were pamphlets and writings extolling the benefits of the colonies to both a European and colonial audience.
-Captain John Smith could be considered the first American author with his works: A True Relation of Such Occurrences and Accidents of Noate as Hath Happened in Virginia ...
+Some American literature of the time consisted of pamphlets and writings extolling the benefits of the colonies to both a European and colonial audience.
+Captain John Smith could be considered the first American author with his works A True Relation of Such Occurrences and Accidents of Noate as Hath Happened in Virginia ...
 (1608) and The Generall Historie of Virginia, New England, and the Summer Isles (1624).
-Other writers of this manner included Daniel Denton, Thomas Ashe, William Penn, George Percy, William Strachey, Daniel Coxe, Gabriel Thomas, and John Lawson.
+Other writers of this genre included Daniel Denton, Thomas Ashe, William Penn, George Percy, William Strachey, Daniel Coxe, Gabriel Thomas, and John Lawson.